jamadam/Marquee/readme.md

     /news/sports/hockey.html

-Marquee searches for the following templates or static files.
+Marquee searches for the following templates or static files under application root.

-    /news/sports/hockey.html
+    /public_html/news/sports/hockey.html
-    /news/sports/hockey.html.ep
+    /public_html/news/sports/hockey.html.ep
-    /news/sports/hockey.html.epl
+    /public_html/news/sports/hockey.html.epl

-The hierarcky mapping is similar to typical HTTP servers such as Apache and Mason a perl web framework.
+The hierarcky mapping is similar to typical HTTP servers such as Apache or Mason a Perl web framework.
 The extensioning rule is same as Mojolicious.

 The second extension indecates a handler for template rendering. ep and epl are always available and you can also add your own　handler easily.

 You can also override the mapping rule with Route plugin bundled in core.

     $app->plugin(Router => sub {